Cray-HPE/docs-csm/operations/configure_cray_cli.md

 # Configure the Cray Command Line Interface (cray CLI)

-TODO Add headers: About this task, Role, Objective, Limitations, New in this Release

-The cray command line interface (CLI) is a framework created to integrate all of the system management REST APIs into easily usable commands.
+The `cray` command line interface (CLI) is a framework created to integrate all of the system management REST APIs into easily usable commands.

-Later procedures in the installation process use the 'cray' CLI to interact with multiple services.
+Later procedures in the installation workflow use the `cray` CLI to interact with multiple services.
-The 'cray' CLI configuration needs to be initialized and the user running the procedure needs to be authorized.
-This section describes how to initialize the 'cray' CLI for use by a user and authorize that user.
+The `cray` CLI configuration needs to be initialized for the Linux account and the keycloak user running the procedure needs to be authorized.
+This section describes how to initialize the `cray` CLI for use by a user and authorize that user.

-The 'cray' CLI only needs to be initialized once per user on a node.
+The `cray` CLI only needs to be initialized once per user on a node.

 1. Unset CRAY_CREDENTIALS environment variable, if previously set.